NickJiEE/CrCM-Boost-PFC/README.md

 ## Project status

-The controller is considered complete for the current simulation scope.
+The converter and controller are complete for the current simulation scope.

+The controller has been converted to generated C using Embedded Coder and verified through software-in-the-loop testing.
+An STM32G4 deployment model has also been configured and successfully cross-compiled for the `NUCLEO-G474RE`, producing ELF, HEX, and BIN firmware outputs.

-Future work includes hardware device selection, magnetic design, thermal analysis, switching-loss estimation, EMI validation, and component-tolerance analysis.
+Physical STM32 deployment and hardware validation have not yet been performed.
+Remaining work includes STM32 ADC and HRTIM integration, hardware ZCD and protection implementation, execution-time profiling, hardware device selection, magnetic design, thermal analysis, switching-loss estimation, EMI validation, and component-tolerance analysis.